-If you're looking for a unique way to experience the fall colours, climbing aboard the infamous South Simcoe Steam Train is a must.
-This historic excursion train runs from May until October, but the best time to visit is now, for their annual Fall Colours Excursion tour.
+If you're looking for a unique way to experience the fall colours this year, climbing aboard the famous South Simcoe Steam Train is a must.
+This historic excursion train runs from May until October, but the best time to visit is during their annual Fall Colours Excursion tour.

 Located in Tottenham, only 50 minutes from Toronto, this train is the oldest operating steam locomotive in Ontario, and the second oldest in Canada.
 It runs by burning coal, which is still shoveled by hand - adding to its vintage charm.

 The steam train is assembled with restored 1920s coaches, with a stunning interior that will transport you back in time.

 A round-trip excursion through the picturesque countryside of Tottenham and Beeton takes just under an hour, along an old railway that once connected Hamilton to Barrie.